-A. Rating officials are responsible for:
+- A. Rating officials are responsible for: - Communicating performance expectations clearly and holding employees accountable, monitoring performance during the appraisal period and providing performance feedback to employees, developing employees, making meaningful distinctions for assigned ratings based upon performance, fostering and rewarding excellent performance, and taking appropriate actions to address performance not meeting expectations. - 2 Conducting quarterly progress reviews, giving feedback on the quality of performance during the appraisal period, and preparing ratings. - Engaging the employee in the process of establishing and documenting the employee's performance plan.

-- Communicating performance expectations clearly and holding employees accountable, monitoring performance during the appraisal period and providing performance feedback to employees, developing employees, making meaningful distinctions for assigned ratings based upon performance, fostering and rewarding excellent performance, andtaking appropriate actions to address performance not meeting expectations. - 2.
-Conducting one or more progress reviews, giving feedback on the quality of performance during the appraisal period, and preparing ratings. - 3.
-Engaging the employee in the process of establishing and documenting the employee's performance plan. - 4.
-Preparing performance ratings in a timely manner and recognizing employees who demonstrate noteworthy performance, ensuring equityand consistency in consideration for awards.
+Preparing performance ratings in a timely manner and recognizing and awarding employees commensurate with their performance and/or contribution.